oneclick/knap-build/README.md

 as action itself.

-Included in the Recipe DSL exists helpers like 'use' and 'fetch', which their only purpose is automate the definition of specific kind of actions.
+Included in the Recipe DSL exists helpers like 'use' and 'fetch', which their only purpose is automate the definition of specific actions.

 * Autotools (use :autotool)

-Results in the definition of actions configure, compile and install that follows autoconf/autotools behavior (configure script, make, make install)
+Results in the definition of actions configure, compile and install that follows autoconf/autotools behavior (configure, make, make install)

 * Patch (use :patch)